National Rental Affordability Scheme (NRAS) Properties

-The National Rental Affordability Scheme (NRAS) is a government incentive which allows Iglu to offer accommodation to eligible low to moderate income earning students at a rate below market value.
+The National Rental Affordability Scheme (NRAS) is an Australian Government scheme which allows Iglu to offer accommodation options to eligible low to moderate income earning students at a rate below market value.

-1. Complete an online application, which includes paying one weeks’ rent, as a holding deposit to hold your desired room.
+1. Complete an online application, which includes paying one weeks’ rent, as a holding deposit to hold your desired.

 2. You will then receive a request to complete an Income Notification Form, and provide supporting documentation outlining your gross income for the 12 months preceding your application date.